Guest from the Future: Part 2

 Having reached the space port, Kolya unsuccessfully tries to get a ticket for an interplanetary flight.
 However, by joining a group of pupils who escort their project satellite to the launch, he manages to enter the transit area.
 There he witnesses how two service workers are stunned and then impersonated by two shape-shifting aliens that have emerged from a crate.
 Back in the waiting hall, Kolya meets grandpa Pavel again (who turns out to be Polina's future father-in-law) and tells about what he just saw, but the old man dismisses it as child's fantasies.
 Grandpa Pavel introduces Kolya to Prof. Seleznyov, director of the interplanetary zoo.
 Kolya spots the shape-shifters again.
 They lure grandpa Pavel away from the group, stun and impersonate him.
-The fake grandpa Pavel introduces the other shape-shifter, who is now turned into a short man in a colourful costume to Prof. Seleznyov as a fellow scientist form another planet.
+The fake grandpa Pavel introduces the other shape-shifter, who is now turned into a short man in a colourful costume to Prof. Seleznyov as a fellow scientist from another planet.
 The "scientist" shows conspicuous interest in a device called "myelophone", a mind-reading box.
 Seleznyov mentions that the device is with his daughter Alisa Seleznyova in the interplanetary zoo.
 Kolya spots and awakens the real grandpa Pavel who tells him that the aliens are space pirates and that Alisa is in danger, yet he is too weak to go with Kolya to help Alisa.
 He asks Kolya to find Alisa.
 In the zoo, the pirates in new disguise steal the myelophone from Alisa who tries to read animal minds.
 However, with the help of a man and his talking goat named Napoleon, Kolya can recover the device and temporarily escapes from the pirates in an air chase.
 He returns to the institute.
 While Kolya activates the time machine, Werther sacrifices himself trying to stop the pirates.
 Once they beat Werther, the space pirates use the machine to follow Kolya into the past.
 Meanwhile, Alisa, chasing the pirates, has reached the institute and uses the time machine as well.
-In the 20th century, Kolya escapes while Alisa, not accustomed to 20th-century traffic, runs into a car.
+In the 20th century, Kolya escapes while Alisa, not accustomed to 20th-century traffic, is hit by a trolleybus.
 Kolya and Fima discuss what to do with the myelophone.
 The pirates install themselves in the abandoned house and wait.